nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-25-find-a-organisation.md

 * Email search may give multiple results in the future as multiple organisations could have the same SRO.
 If this something to use now if a risk to change in the future to being a indirect search with results, and would have to alter how we handle?
 * Having seperate fields for each find a org input is less of a issue for tech as no partial matches, but means it is harder to give specific errors.

+## How we tested our ideas and what we found
+-

+## What we will do next
+-